 Community activist shot to death hours after speaking out at city council meeting

-PORT ALLEN – An outspoken member of the Port Allen community was found shot dead less than 24 hours after speaking out against violence at a city council meeting.
+PORT ALLEN – An outspoken member of the Port Allen community was found shot dead less than a day after taking a stand against violence at a city council meeting.

-Police Chief Esdron Brown pleaded for the community to come forward with any information that could catch his killer.
+Police Chief Esdron Brown pleaded for the community to come forward with any information that could catch Larry Profit's killer.

 "He was a good guy," Brown said.
 "He talked to us all the time, just a good guy, was against violence.
 Me and him talked two or three days ago.
 He supported the police."